 If you’re thinking about selling your house, you’re likely worried about your house value.
 So what affects property value?

 Some the features that increase values are obvious – like a remodeled bathroom, a modern kitchen, or a sought-after neighborhood.
-But here are a few features and circumstances you may not realize can greatly affect property values.
+But there are a few features and circumstances you may not realize can greatly affect your property values:

-- The neighbors: Not every neighborhood or community has an HOA that can keep the neighbors from going overboard with decorations or neglecting to care for their home.
-Homes adjacent to crazy neighbors can potentially be undervalued.
+Not every neighborhood or community has an HOA that keeps the neighbors from going overboard with decorations or neglecting to care for their home.
+Homes adjacent to challenging neighbors can potentially lose value.

-- Mature trees: A big beautiful tree in the front yard is enviable, and it’s not something that can be easily added to any home.
+A big beautiful tree in the front yard is enviable – and it’s not something that can be easily added to any home.
 Homes with mature trees tend to get a little boost in value.

-- Parking: This isn’t too much of an issue if you live in the suburbs or in a rural area, but residents in dense cities can have real problems with parking, and homeowners might need to rent a spot just to guarantee a place to park each night.
-That’s why having guaranteed parking in urban areas will raise property values.
+This isn’t too much of an issue if you live in the suburbs or in a rural area.
+Residents in dense cities however can have real problems with parking.
+They may need to even rent a spot just to guarantee a place to park each night.
+That’s why having guaranteed parking in urban areas will raise your property values.

-- The front entrance: First impressions matter to buyers-many will cross a home off their list within 10 seconds of stepping through the front door.
+First impressions matter to buyers.
+Many will cross a home off their list within 10 seconds of stepping through the front door.
 An appealing front door, a friendly entryway, and a functioning doorbell are all necessities for getting top dollar.